kacurtis/ObsCovgTools/README.md

 correction, and exclude simulations with zero observed bycatch.

-###Caveat
+### Caveat

 The current implementation of ObsCovgTools assumes representative observer coverage and no hierarchical sources of variance (e.g., vessel- or trip-level variation).
-This best-case scenario of information content in a given level of observer coverage is likely to lead to optimistic (low) predictions of observer coverage required to meet specific objectives.
+This best-case scenario of information content in a given level of observer coverage is likely to lead to underestimates of observer coverage required to meet specific objectives.
+More conservative estimates can be obtained by using higher-level bycatch and effort information (e.g., mean bycatch per trip instead of bycatch per set/haul, and number of trips instead of number of sets/hauls).